 NOTE 8: Mobility between non-equivalent SNPNs, and between SNPN and PLMN is not supported.
 When the UE is operating in SNPN access mode, the trigger reports changes of equivalent SNPNs.

-12. if a "UE POLICY PROVISIONING REQUEST" message defined in clause 7.2.1.1 of 3GPP TS 24.587 [24] has been received by the V-PCF as NF service consumer and respectively the "V2X" feature and/or the "ProSe" feature defined in clause 5.8 is/are supported, the message encoded as "uePolReq" attribute;
+12. if a "UE POLICY PROVISIONING REQUEST" message defined in clause 7.2.1.1 of 3GPP TS 24.587 [24] has been received by the V-PCF as NF service consumer and respectively the "V2X" feature, "A2X" feature and/or the "ProSe" feature defined in clause 5.8 is/are supported, the message encoded as "uePolReq" attribute;

 13. if a UE Internal Group Identifier(s) change occurred and the "GroupIdListChange" feature defined in clause 5.8 is supported, the Internal Group Identifier(s) of the served UE encoded as "groupIds" attribute; and/or